johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 In this sequence, I'll introduce the role of what I'm informally calling the "Mapper" (there's no such official term or single component inside Nest called a Mapper).
 Conceptually, it's the part(s) of the system that handle(s) dealing with Observables.

 > In the next article, we'll go through a few use cases for **why observables are so cool, why they're a perfect fit in this flow, AND how they're actually really easy to use**.
 I know this diagram doesn't make it seem that way, but hey, we're building our own transporter (my inner [trekky](http://sfi.org/) can't help but giggle over that :rocket:).
-The beauty of it is that once we handle this case properly &#8212; and the framework will make this easy as we'll see in the next chapter &#8212; everything we might want to do with Observables (and their potential is just, well, *enormous*) **just works**.
+The beauty of it is that once we handle this case properly &#8212; and the framework will make this easy as we'll see in the next chapter &#8212; everything we might want to do with Observables (and their potential is just, well... *mind bending*) **just works**.

 Here's the walk through of the return trip flow:

-1. <u>Our handler</u> in `nestMicroservice` (on its own, perhaps, or by getting a return value from a service it calls) returns the result.
+1. <u>Our handler</u> in `nestMicroservice` (perhaps directly, or perhaps by calling a service) returns the result.
 In terms of our example, it's returning a list of customers.
 2. Now, if the response is a "plain" value (JavaScript primitive, array or object), there's not much work to be done other than send it back to the broker.
 But, if the response is a Promise or Observable, **Nest steps in and makes this extremely easy** for everything downstream to work with.
 That's the job of the **mapper**.
 3. Once the response is prepared from `nestMicroservice`, it's **delivered to the Faye broker** via the broker client library.
 4. The broker takes care of **publishing the response**.